 Eligibility and Financial Support

-The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for Overseas Students (ACT CRICOS provider number is 02650E).
-Current fee levels for units studied in the Associate Degree can be found here.
+The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with 16 colleges nationally. as such, it is a recognized course for the purposes of Fee-Help, Austudy, and Youth Allowance (provided you meet the government’s eligibility requirements).
+If you wish to study this degree as an Overseas Student, please contact the QTC Registrar for more information.

 What do I study?